dragonexpert/socialgroups/contributing.md

 - Please put comments in the code where things can get complicated.
 You don't need to write a novel, but at least something will make it easier to understand.
 - I prefer braces on their own line for control statements and functions / methods.
 - Every control statement has an opening and closing brace even if it is just one line of code that goes there.
+- Please use $mybb->get_input over $mybb->input because if the offset is not specified, it can lead to warnings and errors depending on the PHP version.
+For strings you don't need to specify a second parameter.
+For integers the second parameter should be MyBB::INPUT_INT.
+Other valid types are MyBB::INPUT_FLOAT, MyBB::INPUT_BOOL, and MyBB::INPUT_ARRAY.
+As you work on files, please try and fix these gradually.

 **Bugs**
 - It is expected that there will be bugs early on.
 Make sure to create an issue for them.
 Even better if you can do a Pull Request that resolves it.